Structural column and beam building solutions.

 Columns are generally needed at the perimeter of a structure to support any spandrels or beams.
 Support haunches can be provided on any face of the column to allow for variation of the building framing.
 These can be used to support precast as well as other building materials.
 Columns typically span multiple levels to increase erection flexibility.

-What is a precast beam?
+What is a precast concrete beam?

 Beams are structural components used to transfer floor loads to support walls or columns.
-Generally, beams are produced with three general shapes:
+Generally, beams are produced with three general shapes: an inverted tee beam, an L beam, or a rectangular beam.

 Structural flexibility of beams.

 Inverted tee beams and L beams are designed with ledges to support slabs and optimize structural detailing, potentially reducing the amount of steel required.
-If greater floor-to-ceiling clearances are desired, these ledges can be utilized instead of rectangular beams with steel bearing on top, thus increasing headroom heights.
+If greater floor-to-ceiling clearances are desired, these ledges can be utilized instead of rectangular beams with steel bearings on top, thus increasing headroom heights.
 For more detailed information on these beam shapes and their applications, refer to our Design Guide Series Episode 2.

 Designing with precast beams offers significant advantages, including the ability to achieve long spans and shallow sections, which allow for greater clearances.